business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Step 4: Notify your insurance company.

-Insurance covers many lawsuit types, including copyright infringement, libel and slander, general liability claims, commercial auto insurance claims, and professional liability claims.
+Insurance covers many types of lawsuits, including copyright infringement, libel and slander, general liability claims, commercial auto insurance claims and professional liability claims.

 It’s in your best interest to call your insurance carrier and see what’s covered and what isn’t.
 Many business owners would be surprised to find out that their insurance covers many common litigation issues.
 When your carrier covers a lawsuit, you don’t need to retain legal counsel; the insurance carrier will do this for you.